tendermint/spec/spec/consensus/proposer-based-timestamp/README.md

 	reads a time greater than the timestamp of the previous block;

-- A validator only prevotes for *timely* blocks, that is, blocks whose timestamps are considered *timely* (check added to line 23).
+- A validator only prevotes for *timely* blocks, that is, blocks whose timestamps are considered *timely* (compared to the original Tendermint consensus, a check is added to line 23).
 If the block proposed in a round is considered *untimely*, the validator prevotes `nil` (line 26):